cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 1. __Why not use `cp` or `mv` to copy or move (respectively) the generated API documentation__ __website directly to `~/public_html/cs1302-javadoc-doc` instead using `ln`?__

-   Since our use of `ln` created a symbolc link to the `doc` directory, we can now regenerate the API documentation website in `doc` and have those changes be automatically reflected in `~/public_html/cs1302-javadoc-doc`.
+   Since our use of `ln` created a symbolic link to the `doc` directory, we can now regenerate the API documentation website in `doc` and have those changes be automatically reflected in `~/public_html/cs1302-javadoc-doc`.
 Also, from an organizational standpoint, it makes sense to have the documentation contained within the main project directory.